NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 ### Wrapper script for Snakemake

-When a lot of the `snakemake` options above are used, the commnd-line call to `snakemake` becomes quite cumbersome to type each time, e.g.,
+When a lot of the `snakemake` options above are used, the command-line call to `snakemake` becomes quite cumbersome to type each time, e.g.,

 ```
 snakemake -s path/to/Snakefile --use-conda --cluster-config pathe/to/cluster-config-file -- cluster " sbatch -J {cluster.name} -A {cluster.account} -p {cluster.partition} -n {cluster.n} -t {cluster.time} {cluster.other}" -p -r -n path/to/requested/outputfile